gasparka/thesis/docs/5_conclusion.rst

 Conclusion
 ==========

-The task of implementing digital signal processing (DSP) on hardware is often carried out by using high level tools such as MATLAB.
-The problem is that such tools can be costly, thus not available for everyone and unsuitable for open-source designs.
-Other high-level C based tools may not be suitable for modeling.
+The task of implementing DSP systems on hardware is often carried out by using high level tools, such as MATLAB.
+The problem with this approach is the the costly, thus not available for everyone and unsuitable for open-source designs.
+Other high-level tools are mostly based on C, that is not optimal for modeling purposes.
 Given the limitations and drawbacks of existing solutions, this thesis proposes Pyha, a new Python based hardware description language aimed at simplifying DSP hardware development in an open-source manner.